-Health care services - All Medicaid services provided by Humana or a contracted entity in any setting, including but not limited to medical care, behavioral health care, and pharmacy.
+Health care services - All Medicaid services provided by the Contractor in any setting, including but not limited to medical care, behavioral health care, and pharmacy.
 Health risk screening - A screening tool developed by Humana or a contracted entity, and approved by OHCA, to obtain basic health and demographic information, identify any immediate needs a member may have and assist in assigning a risk level for the member to determine the level of care management needed.